-Inasmuch as there is need for good ventilation in our homes, opening a window will not completely get rid of carbon monoxide (Cannot stop carbon monoxide poisoning).
-The goal is to provide proper ventilation in our homes and reduce the possibility of carbon monoxide poisoning.
+Inasmuch as there is need for good ventilation in our homes, opening a window will not completely get rid of carbon monoxide, hence cannot stop carbon monoxide poisoning.
+The goal of opening the windows is to provide proper ventilation in our homes and reduce the possibility of carbon monoxide poisoning.

 Let us discuss more about Carbon Monoxide Poisoning;

 Carbon Monoxide Poisoning is said to occur after carbon monoxide is breathed in, it enters your bloodstream and mixes with haemoglobin (the part of red blood cells that carry oxygen around your body) to form carboxy-haemoglobin.
 When this happens, the blood is no longer able to carry oxygen, and this lack of oxygen causes the body’s cells and tissue to fail and die.

 Every year, at least 430 people die in the U.S. from accidental CO poisoning.
 Approximately 50,000 people in the U.S. visit the emergency department each year due to accidental CO poisoning.
 There are steps you can take to help protect yourself and your household from CO poisoning.

 CO is found in fumes produced by furnaces, kerosene heaters, vehicles “warmed up” in garages, stoves, lanterns, and gas ranges, portable generators, or by burning charcoal and wood.
 CO from these sources can build up in enclosed or partially enclosed spaces.
 People and animals in these spaces can be poisoned and can die from breathing CO.

 - Car and truck engines.

 - Fuel-burning space heaters (not electric).

 Symptoms of Carbon Monoxide Poisoning